 Visualize Interactive Query Hive data with Microsoft Power BI using direct query in Azure HDInsight

-Learn how to connect Microsoft Power BI to Azure HDInsight Interactive Query clusters and visualize the Hive data using direct query.
-In this tutorial, you load the data from a hivesampletable Hive table to Power BI.
-The Hive table contains some mobile phone usage data.
+This article describes how to connect Microsoft Power BI to Azure HDInsight Interactive Query clusters and visualize Apache Hive data using direct query.
+The example provided loads the data from a hivesampletable Hive table to Power BI.
+The hivesampletable Hive table contains some mobile phone usage data.
 Then you plot the usage data on a world map:

 You can leverage the Hive ODBC driver to do import via the generic ODBC connector in Power BI Desktop.
 However it is not recommended for BI workloads given non-interactive nature of the Hive query engine.
 HDInsight Interactive Query connector and HDInsight Spark connector are better choices for their performance.